 Behavior with other animals:

-She is naturally well-behaved, but doesn't seem to know many commands yet (if any).
+Destiny is naturally well-behaved, but doesn't seem to know many commands yet (if any).
 We're working on it.
 Volunteers haven't reported any issues with her.
 She's had no accidents inside the shelter or in her kennel.
-Destiny seems easy to walk on leash, although she's only been on short walks without any stimulus or distractions.
+Destiny is easy to walk on leash, although she's only been on short walks without any stimulus or distractions.

 Even if you can’t adopt this sweetheart, you can still help by donating for their care.